davidkretch/paws_gasp_2019/README.md

 ## 2. Make a Docker container

-Your batch job runs in a Docker container, which a self-contained environment with an OS and other software, such as R. The example in this repo uses a pre-built Docker container with R installed, which is hosted on Docker Hub.
+Your batch job runs in a Docker container, which is a self-contained environment with an OS and other software, such as R. The example in this repo uses a pre-built Docker container with R installed, which is hosted on Docker Hub.